-We will now study one of the great theorems of this subject.
+We now want to discuss one of the great theorems of this subject.
 It has great practical utility in electromagnetism, but is also of substantial theoretical interest.
 We will call this theorem the Divergence Theorem, but it goes under several different names, including Gauss' Theorem and Ostrogradsky's Theorem.

-Let E be some sort of solid connected region in $\mathbb{R}^3$ with piecewise smooth boundary, and let S be its boundary with default outward orientation.
-For example, E might be a solid cube, a solid sphere, a solid cylinder, a solid hemisphere, etc. Let $\mathbf{F}$ be a $C^1$ vector field defined on E. Then the Divergence Theorem says:
+Let E be some sort of solid connected region in \mathbb{R}^3 with piecewise smooth boundary, and let S be its boundary with default outward orientation.
+For example, E might be a solid cube, a solid sphere, a solid cylinder, a solid hemisphere, etc. Let \mathbf{F} be a C^1 vector field defined on E. Then the Divergence Theorem says: